-Respect School Environment: Students will show proper care for the property of the church and school.
+Respect School Environment: Students will show proper care for the property of Trinity Lutheran Church and Trinity Lutheran Classical School.

-We recognize that the primary responsibility for your child's growth in all these areas lies with you, the parents, and most normally occurs within the framework of the home.
+We recognize that the primary responsibility for your child's growth in all these areas lies with you, the parents.
+That occurs within the home.
 At the same time, we know that parents desire assistance in these aspects of care and training.
 We know that we must not be and cannot be a substitute for your capable parenting and wholesome home environment.
-We do desire to serve and assist you by providing the best possible learning environment to help encourage your child's social and personal growth.
+We desire to serve and assist you by providing the best possible learning environment to help encourage your child's social and personal growth.

-To keep you involved in your child's schooling you will get notes and letters from the teacher from time to time.
-You will also receive the church newsletter, which features a preschool and K - 8th article each month highlighting our activities.
-You are asked to:
+To keep you involved in your child's schooling, you will get notes and letters from our teachers from time to time.
+You will also receive the Trinity Lutheran Church Newsletter, which features a preschool and Kindergarten - 8th grade article each month highlighting our activities.
+Please do the following:

 1.)
-Look at your child's papers following each day of school and discuss the day’s activities with them.
+Look at your child's papers after each day and discuss daily activities with them.
 What did they learn?
-Check for monthly calendars!
+Check the monthly calendars.
 Look for notes and notices of upcoming activities and events.

 2.)
 Let your child help with the selection and preparation of snacks or lunches.

 3.)
 Help your child in preparing for their day.
-Are they properly dressed?
+Are they appropriately dressed?
 Do they have what they need?
 Is there something special happening at the school today?

 4.)
 We may occasionally ask for a parent volunteer to help in class or to chaperon a class outing.

-If your child tells you something shocking about school like, “The teacher made us eat dog food or worms!” please don’t be immediately alarmed.
+If your child tells you something shocking, like "The teacher made us eat dog food or worms!", please do not be immediately alarmed.
 Contact the teacher and discuss the matter.
-You would then find out that while studying a lesson on pets, the children had a snack called "Puppy Chow", or during the science lesson they had a snack of dirt (cookies and pudding with gummy worms in it).
+You would then find out that while studying a lesson on pets, the children had a snack called "Puppy Chow", or during the science lesson, they had a snack of dirt (cookies and pudding with gummy worms in it).
 Children's explanations may sometimes desire further clarification.
 There is usually a reasonable explanation for most things.
 We will do our best to answer any questions that you may have.

-The school staff may identify and inform the parent(s) when they believe that a child has a learning disability or an area of concern that may need to be addressed.
-This might occur, for instance, if your child has a speech impediment, hearing or sight problem, or possibly ADD or ADHD.
+The school staff may identify and inform the parent(s) when they believe that a child has a learning disability or an area of concern that parents need to know about.
+For example, a child has a speech impediment, hearing or sight problem, or possibly ADD or ADHD.
 If that is the case, you will be encouraged to seek help from area specialists in evaluating your student's needs.
-Once a parent has been informed of the concern, it is the parent's responsibility to seek further consultation and help from DEAP, a specialist or a medical professional.
+Once a parent has been informed of the concern, it is the parent's responsibility to seek further consultation and help from DEAP, a specialist, or a medical professional.

-Lord Jesus, You came to the world as a Teacher and invited us to learn from You.
-Remember, then, all teachers, pupils and parents as we begin a new school year.
+Lord Jesus, You came to the world as a teacher and invited us to learn from You.
+Remember, then, all teachers, pupils, and parents as we begin a new school year.
 Provide thoughtful and caring teachers who stimulate and encourage children to be eager to learn.
-Provoke parents to take a genuine interest in their children’s education.
+Provoke parents to take a genuine interest in the education of their children.
 Send Your holy angels to protect students and teachers from anything that might harm their bodies and minds.
 In keeping with Your will, let each one who begins this school year complete the term successfully and with thanksgiving to You.
 Keep all of us in mind of Your teachings, for it is through the knowledge of Christ that we reach the goal of eternal life.
 Amen

 |Pam Henman||Preschool Teacher|